SylvainD79/WebProject/README.md

 Our Website is composed with only one page where you can navigate with the top menu or just slide down the page for discover all the functionality.

 ## Register
-- With Twitter : you can post tweet with our hastag
+- With Twitter : you can post tweet with our hastag and your score at the quizz
 - With Google : you have to sign in with your Google Account for access to the functionality of the website

 ## Tweet recovery